LivacoNew/CrabFetch/README.md

 ## FAQ
-### Does CrabFetch cheat with it's performance?
-Not by default however it is reccomended to enable it.<br>
-The only problem comes in with GPU info, and how slow it is to find.
-CrabFetch provides two ways to get it;
-- By scanning `/sys/bus/pci/devices` for any GPU's and parsing from there.
-- By using `glxinfo`, which provides the info directly.

-The first method is eons faster than waiting for `glxinfo`, however `glxinfo` is more accurate.
-E.g, [the first method](https://i.imgur.com/IzWCnlF.png) gives my gpu as either a RX 7700 or RX 7800 whereas [glxinfo](https://i.imgur.com/k7ds3ZK.png) gets it bang on as a 7800.<br>
-If you don't believe how slow it is, trust me, [glxinfo is slow...](https://i.imgur.com/YlzENV4.png)

-To allow for accurate GPU info with good performance, _CrabFetch allows you to select to cache the GPU info_.
-For the sys file method this is kind of useless but for glxinfo this means you can have the full accuracy with the same performance as parsing sys files.

-Ultimately, this is up to the user to select. **By default, CrabFetch will use sys files without caching**.
-While I highly recommend using the cached info, I won't set it to be the default so as to not be unfair to other fetchers with performance comparisons.

-### So how does CrabFetch get it's performance in everything else aside from the GPU?
+### Does CrabFetch cheat with it's performance (e.g Caching info in the background)?
-Honestly, aside from using Rust (hence the name) and trying not to reinvent the wheel it's just me programming with a keen eye on the runtime duration.
-Not really much else too it.
+No.<br>

+### Is CrabFetch stable?
+Kind of.
+It's a hell of a lot more stable than it previously was, but should still be considered Alpha software.
+This isn't because CrabFetch is broken but simply because support for different systems is still small.
+Please help out by making issues and complaining at me to fix them!

+### Why should I use this?
-### Why make this in the first place?
-I was fed up of NeoFetch having to load in every time I spawned a terminal.
-FastFetch is fine enough with performance however I find it's config really unintuitive and in general it's just kind of yucky.
+I think that's best answered by why I made it in the first place; I was fed up of NeoFetch having to load in every time I spawned a terminal, and while FastFetch was fine enough with the performance I found it's config really unintuitive and in general it's just kind of yucky.
 Hence CrabFetch was born to try to solve both problems.

+If you have these issues as well, your the exact person CrabFetch is trying to be for!

-### Do you plan on supporting other operating systems?
+### Do you plan on supporting other operating systems other than Linux?
-Not anytime soon.
-I already work on limited time for all my projects, and having to boot up VM's to test beta software constantly is annoying.
-That plus the idea of working with Windows again scares me.
+Not anytime soon, the idea of working with Windows again scares me and I only use Linux so I don't really have a reason to.